tatevvvv/mm-q/README.md

 ### Full Quantum Circuit Example

-Let's design the quantum circuit for the specific case with 4 pins and 2 colors (0 and 1).
+Now I will design full quantum circuit for the specific case with 4 pins and 2 colors (0 and 1).

 #### Step 1: Initialize Superposition